 Display User Generated Content

 User generated content can be any form of content published by customers on their social media platforms.
 This can be photos, videos, or text featuring the product they have bought from a certain brand.
-Incorporating user generated content into your e-commerce homepage can raise consumer trust and produce more conversions.
+Incorporating user generated content into your ecommerce homepage can raise consumer trust and produce more conversions.

 According to statistics, 62% of consumers are more likely to buy a product if they were able to view customer photos and videos.